lakshmi-sathi/avsdpll_1v8/README.md

 we can choose a vehicle for enabling our IP to meet the requirements to go through the fabrication process. <br>
 Here we will be using [Efabless Caravel SoC template](https://github.com/efabless/caravel) as the Vehicle. <br>

-Before we start, this is the [datasheet](https://github.com/efabless/caravel/blob/master/doc/caravel_datasheet.pdf) of the Caravel SoC from [Efabless](https://efabless.com/) <br>
+Before we start, this is the [datasheet](https://github.com/efabless/caravel/blob/master/doc/caravel_datasheet.pdf) of the Caravel SoC from [Efabless](https://efabless.com/), <br>
-And these are the parts involved in it:
+and these are the parts involved in it: <br>

 ![](Images/CaravelSoCTemplate.jpg)
 The Mega Project Area (MPRJ) or user_projec_wrapper or in other words the container is where we will place and route our IP.